woocommerce/woocommerce/tests/e2e/README.md

 describe.skip( 'Store owner can go through store Setup Wizard', () => {}
 ```

-### How to run tests using custom WordPress, PHP and MariaDV versions
+### How to run tests using custom WordPress, PHP and MariaDB versions

-The following variables can be used to specify the versions of WordPress, PHP and Maria DB that you'd like to use to built your test site with Docker:
+The following variables can be used to specify the versions of WordPress, PHP and MariaDB that you'd like to use to built your test site with Docker:

 - `WP_VERSION`
 - `TRAVIS_PHP_VERSION`